thewatts/primer/README.md

 - [@ernie](http://github.com/ernie) for giving me perspective on naming conventions and evaluating true use case for the project - command line app vs what I have now (with the messages, outputs, etc)!
+- [@steveklabnik](http://github.com/steveklabnik) for sharing some code smells (ex: require_relative) and pointing me in the directino of some services, such as CodeClimate/TravisCI/Coveralls.io!